FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dent include Dent, Dente, Dentt, Dentte and others.

 This web page shows only a small excerpt of our Dent research.
-Another 147 words (10 lines of text) covering the years 1131, 1630 and 1676 are included under the topic Early Dent History in all our PDF Extended History products.
+Another 287 words (20 lines of text) covering the years 1131, 1630 and 1676 are included under the topic Early Dent History in all our PDF Extended History products and printed products wherever possible.

-Another 43 words (3 lines of text) are included under the topic Early Dent Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Dent Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Dent Settlers in United States in the 17th Century

 Dent Settlers in United States in the 18th Century

 Dent Settlers in United States in the 19th Century